 Community Action Weatherization

-Minneapolis Community Action is a federally funded program that provides energy assistance and free weatherization to low-income families – 17,000 Minneapolis households are currently served.
+If you receive Energy Assistance, you may qualify for weatherization services.
+These services can improve your home’s energy efficiency and lower your energy bill.
+Furnace repair or replacement assistance is also available.
 To have your home weatherized for free, the household (if a single unit) or at least 50% of residents (if multiple units) must qualify for the income guidelines – homeowners and renters (with landlord permission) are eligible.
-Your building must also not have been previously weatherized by Community Action in the past 15 years.
-To receive free home weatherization that will dramatically reduce your energy costs, you must apply for Energy Assistance, which will pay part of your energy bills.
-Use this process to apply:
+To receive free home weatherization that will dramatically reduce your energy costs, contact Sustainable Resources Center at 612-870-4255.

 Community Energy Services:

-The Center for Energy and the Environment offers this program that is a combination of direct education and subsidized direct installation of energy-saving products ($40 co-pay, $30 before March 31st 2012).
+The Center for Energy and the Environment offers this program that is a combination of direct education and subsidized direct installation of energy-saving products ($40 co-pay).
 Home-owners who live in owner-occupied buildings of 4 units or less are eligible.
 The process has the following steps:

 - Attend a free educational workshop hosted regularly at locations across Minneapolis.
 You can find a list of upcoming workshops and register online at http://mncee.org/Community-Energy-Services-Minneapolis/Presentations/ or call 612-219-7334 to register by phone.

-- At the workshop you attend, you can schedule a home visit for the $40 co-pay ($30 before March 31, 2012).
+- At the workshop you attend, you can schedule a home visit for the $40 co-pay.
 During this home visit, energy experts will assess needs in your home and directly install up to $400 worth of energy saving products, including programmable thermostats, light-bulbs, and weather-stripping.
 They will also identify other next steps you can take and conduct a basic energy audit.